Should this be enough to handle video streaming?

 - 03 12, 15

 - Flag as inappropriate (What is the number of people who can use this router at once?)

 - Asked about: AirPort Time Capsule - 3TB

-- Flag as inappropriate (Does AppleTv use data when streaming video from iPhone to iPad?)
+- Flag as inappropriate (Has anyone had issues streaming video from an iPhone through a projector?)